ourresearch/total-impact-core/README.md

     nosetests -v test/
     nosetests -v -A "not slow" test/

-How to run the web app:
+How to run the api:

     cd total-impact
     python totalimpact/web.py